-The year 2014 saw the establishment of various web application frameworks for development for web applications and services.
+The year 2014 saw the establishment of various web application frameworks for web application development services.
 Each web framework is designed for a specific purpose.
-But, in general, web application frameworks strive to make the mundane front ends of Java interesting and user friendly.
+But, in general, web application frameworks strive to make the mundane front ends of Java interesting and user-friendly.
 Because Java is an open community with super enthusiast users, a lot of web frameworks are available out there.
-Which one to use and which not to really depends on the project itself.
+Which one to use and which not to really depend on the project itself.

 We examine the claims of each of the framework websites for Spring MVC / Spring Boot, Grails, Play, Vaadin, Dropwizard, Vert.x and Spark with the links to the appropriate sources.